-In 2020, we are experiencing things we haven’t been through before.
-As Tarlton navigates the health pandemic and calls for social change, health and safety remain our top priority.
-Each of us must be strong mentally and physically to work productively, serve others, and lift each other up.
+In 2020, we experienced things we hadn’t been through before, including a global health pandemic.
+As Tarlton continues to navigate an evolving social landscape, health and safety remain our top priority.
+Each of us must be healthy mentally and physically to be happy, work productively, serve others, and lift each other up.
 We have an opportunity to create lasting change in ways big and small.
 We continue to educate ourselves, talk about what matters most and get involved.
 Our ears and our hearts are open.
 We must act with inclusivity and kindness.
 Together we will forge new ways to build greater equity in our industry and our communities.

 Our Commitment to Diversity

 Tarlton Corporation is an equal opportunity builder, employer and purchaser of goods and services.
 We believe diversity in the workplace and marketplace are key components to the success of our community.
 It is our desire to provide meaningful opportunities for minority-owned (MBE), women-owned (WBE), and disadvantaged (DBE) businesses to participate in the construction projects we complete for our clients.

 We encourage business proposals from diverse suppliers offering products and services in support of our administrative, maintenance, information technology, marketing and other corporate functions.
 Firms that do not have MBE/WBE status are strongly encouraged to include MBE/WBE firms in their contracting and purchasing plans.

 In addition, all firms with which we work are encouraged to demonstrate their commitment to diversity through the inclusion of minority and women employees and apprentices in their workforce.

 At Tarlton, we understand the important role played by small business in the construction industry.
 It is our policy to act as a catalyst for small businesses and to encourage utilization of small businesses through subcontracting and supplier opportunities.